A Comprehensive Evaluation of Cognitive Biases in LLMs: Framework Application to Cognitive Bias Tests for LLMs

 \paragraph{Correctness} This stage comprises two procedures.
 Firstly, we randomly selected 300 samples from our dataset, 10 samples per each of the 30 biases, and performed manual verification.
 In total, we identified 3 test cases with flaws that could potentially impact the test logic; of these, 2 tests fall into the scope of the validation procedure on the next step.

 Secondly, we used the \textsc{IFEval} framework \cite{verifiable} to evaluate the instruction-following performance w.r.t. \textit{verifiable instructions} (e.g., ``Do not include any numbers.'').
 Test cases of 7 biases include instructions $p_i$ that contain constraints crucial for the cognitive biases' testing designs, and \textsc{IFEval} thus allows us to fully validate the insertions of the respective gaps $x_i$ that the correctness of the corresponding tests is most dependent on.
-Among these 7 biases with verifiable instructions, 4 biases were generated 100\% correctly, the other 3 biases' populations have accuracies of 96.7\%, 98.4\%, and 99.6\%.
+Among these 7 biases with verifiable instructions, the percentage of tests where insertions satisfied the corresponding instruction was 100\% for 4 biases and 96.7\%, 98.4\%, and 99.6\% for the other 3 biases.
 The details of the verification and an additional check on toxicity are provided in \autoref{sec:appendix-additional-dataset}.

 LLM-based validation is an active and promising area of research \cite{promising}; however, we consciously did not use LLM-as-a-judge for assessing the correctness of the dataset due to current inconsistencies and biases in these approaches \cite{inconsistent, llm_judge}.